Cashierless store: Asia

 Japan introduced cashierless shopping to their country by implementing New Zealand start-up Imagr's scalable autonomous checkout technology.
 However, Imagr's technology in Japan is not fully cashierless.
 Customers have to go to a checkout operator to accommodate Japanese customers' shopping behavior of paying with cash and having a cashier.
 Cashierless stores can also be found at a subway station in Tokyo.
 In addition, other convenience store chains are implementing their cashierless stores.
 Stores like 7-Eleven and Lawson are working towards creating cashierless stores.

-In Singapore, the first cashierless convenience store named Cheers launched in 2017, where it saves 180 man hours per week through their autonomous format.
-Cheers is the first convenience store that allows customers to pay with Nets by QR code.
+In Singapore, the first cashierless convenience store, a Cheers outlet, launched in 2017, where it saves 180 man hours per week through their autonomous format.
+The Cheers outlet was the first convenience store that allows customers to pay with Nets by QR code.

 In China, the competition with the US in the adoption and growth of cashierless stores led to rapid developments.
 Taobao launched the "Tao Cafe" pop-up cashierless store in Hangzhou in July 2017, and Alibaba opened a cashierless experience store in January 2018.
 Other Chinese retail giants such as Jingdong and WeChat also opened cashierless flash stores.
 However, by 2018, many of these stores faced closures and bankruptcies.
 The online retailer JD.com had announced 5,000 virtual shelves in July 2018 but retracted from this engagement 6 months later.
 One reason for the rapid downfall was the failure of the pioneering stores to create an authentic "just-walk-out" experience, which diminished the convenience of shopping there.
 The focus on technology over customer experience contributed to the decline.